TrackTown LIVE webcasts to showcase NCAA Outdoor T&F Championships

 ABOUT THE HOSTS

-Swangard has been the lead public address announcer at historic Hayward Field for more than two decades, providing in-stadium commentary for University of Oregon home meets as well as previous NCAA national championships, the Prefontaine Classic, USATF national championships and the last two U.S. Olympic Track and Field Trials.
+Swangard has been the lead public address announcer at historic Hayward Field for more than two decades, providing in-stadium commentary for University of Oregon home meets as well as previous NCAA Championships, the Prefontaine Classic, USATF national championships and the last three U.S. Olympic Track and Field Trials.
+In 2016, he will complete a “triple crown” by announcing the IAAF World Indoors in Portland, Oregon, the IAAF U20 Championships in Bydgoszcz, Poland, and the 2016 Summer Olympic Games in Rio de Janeiro, Brazil.
 In addition to his in-stadium announcing duties, Swangard also provides commentary for track and field broadcasts on NBC Sports Network and USATF.tv.
-Away from the track, Swangard is the Managing Director of the Warsaw Sports Marketing Center at the University of Oregon considered one of the world’s top programs for aspiring sports business professionals.
+Away from the track, Swangard is the Chief Strategist for RunnerSpace, a Eugene-based digital media company.
+He also teaches sport business-related courses at the University of Oregon.

 Kent was a standout three-sport letterman at the University of Oregon, competing in football, basketball and track & field.
 A 2007 NFL draftee by the Seattle Seahawks, Kent was also a four-time USTFCCCA All-American on the track as a member of the school-record and NCAA-scoring 4×100 and 4×400 relays for the Ducks.
 His broadcasting career includes three years as studio host at Comcast Sportsnet NW for a variety of shows, and he has served as an in-studio analyst for NCAA and NBA basketball, NCAA football and USA track and field.